adiCohenIL/devops-chk/README.md

 ```

 6. Jenkins is available on  **http://18.202.36.113:8080**
-   Edit "Ci Cycle" job - job should create and upload summy service docker image to registry
+   Edit "Ci Cycle" job, job should create and upload Dummy service docker image to registry

    **Note: versioning of image is expected**

    **build groovy file should be saved in /home/ubuntu/repos/devops-chk/CICD-exercise/ci_jenkinsfile**
 7. Add Jenkins task to deploy dummy service container to EC2 machine ( get image from registry and run it)
-8. Bonus:  add health check to your service (in the dockerfile)
+8. Bonus:  Add health check to your service (in the dockerfile)

 ## Good Luck